huyingjie/notebook/source/neuroscience/depression.md

 ## Week Two

 **Recognizing**.
 Now, you cannot create a new future while holding on to the emotions of the past.
-What was the emotion that you wanted to unmemorize?
+What was the emotion that you wanted to unmemorized?
 Remember what that emotion feels like in your body….
 And recognize the familiar state of mind that is driven by that emotion….

 **Admitting**.
 It’s time to turn to the power within you, introduce yourself to it, and tell it what you want to change about yourself.
 Begin to admit to it who you have been, and what you have been hiding.
 In your mind, talk to it.
 Remember that it is real.
 It already knows you.
 It doesn’t judge you.
 It only loves….
 Say to it, “Universal consciousness within me and all around me, I have been ________, and I truly want to change from this limited state of being….”